- Richard Schwartz

 Appointments

-Appointments are available Monday to Friday from 8:00 am to 18:00 AEST, and Saturday from 9:00 am to 13:00 pm AEST.
+Telehealth appointments are available Monday to Friday from 8:00 am to 18:00 AEST, and Saturday from 9:00 am to 13:00 pm AEST.
+Sessions online via secure video for clients across Australia.
+Out of hours times can be arranged.

 Fees & Insurance

-Free 20 minute initial consult.
+Free 20 minute initial consult for new clients.

 Contact Corene